• Skip to main content

 The shoulders are well laid back, and the forelegs are straight with elbows close.
 The legs are strong but not too heavy, allowing for natural agility.
 The feet are round, webbed, high-arched, with thick, hard pads and strong nails.
 Dewclaws are usually removed.

-The wiry coat is the breed’s signature feature—weather-resistant and water-repellent.
-It’s harsh, flat-lying, and 1-2 inches long, with shorter coat on the legs and between the toes.
+The wiry coat is the breed’s signature feature, weather-resistant and water-repellent.
+It is harsh, flat-lying and 1-2 inches long, with shorter coat on the legs and between the toes.
 The skull is covered with short, close-fitting hair.
 The beard and whiskers are medium-length, and the eyebrows are strong and straight.

 The hindquarters mirror the forequarters in balance, with strong, muscular thighs and straight, parallel hocks.
 Dewclaws are generally removed, and the feet are like the forequarters.